Haiti: Ariel Henry assumes post as prime minister | DW | 20.07.2021

 Ariel Henry was formally inaugurated as Haiti's prime minister on Tuesday, nearly two weeks after the assassination of late President Jovenel Moise.

-Henry, a 71-year-old neurosurgeon and former cabinet minister, has called for unity in the Caribeean country.
+Henry, a 71-year-old neurosurgeon and former cabinet minister, has called for unity in the Caribbean country.

 "It's time for unity and for stability," Henry said after he was sworn in.
 The new prime minister said the "Haitian people" are the solution to the country's political crisis after Moise's death.

-"One of my priority tasks will be to reassure the people that we will do everything to restore order and security," Henry said.
+"One of my priority tasks will be to reassure the people that we will do everything to restore order and security," he said.

 "This is one of the main issues that the president wanted me to tackle, because he understood that it was a necessary step if we were to succeed in his other concern of organizing credible, honest, transparent and inclusive elections," he added.